FAQs about Reusable Pads

 - 4. What are pros and cons of reusable menstrual pads?

 The clear pros are that reusable pads create no waste and have no chemical additives.
 Reusable sanitary pads help one save a lot of money because they last for a few years and repeated purchases every month are not needed.
 Some may feel that the extra time spent in washing and drying is a con, but many others say that they would earlier spend more time in going to the store every month to buy disposable pads.

 - 5. What are reusable menstrual pads made of ?

 They are usually made of fabric.
-Many reusable menstrual pad brands use cotton cloth as the top and bottom layers, as well as the absorbent core( Many reusable sanitary pads are cloth pads and uses cotton cloth as the top and bottom layers , as well as the absorbent core).
+Many reusable sanitary pads are cloth pads and uses cotton cloth as the top and bottom layers , as well as the absorbent core.
 Saukhyam is the world’s first reusable pad brand to use natural banana fiber as the absorbent.
 Saukhyam pads also use cotton cloth as the covering around the banana fiber absorbent.

 - 6. How many reusable menstrual pads do I need ?

 This depends on the amount of flow and whether one is washing pad pieces after every use or all together, at the end of the cycle.
-For price-sensitive consumers, even a set of 4-5 pads is good enough to see them through the cycle.
+For those with light to medium flow, even a set of 4-5 pads is good enough to see them through the cycle.
 Others buy sets with 8-10 pad pieces.
 Please also refer the section on reusable pads needed for light and heavy flow for more information.

 - 7. I have less cramps now after switching to reusables.
 How is that possible?